Sustainability Management in Governance & Economic Dimension

 Cybersecurity and Data Privacy (3-3)

 Rapid technological change and development, coupled with the increasing sophistication of cyber threats, present risks related to data privacy and cybersecurity.
-These risks include computer viruses, hacking, ransomware, unauthorized use or disclosure of user data, and the loss or leakage of sensitive Group data and stakeholders' personal data.
+These risks include computer viruses, hacking, ransomware, unauthorized use or disclosure of user data, and the loss or leakage of sensitive of the Group data and stakeholders' personal data.
 Therefore, cybersecurity and the safeguarding of personal data are critical corporate risk factors of utmost importance to the Group.
 This prioritization aims to reduce potential risk levels and prevent negative impacts on the Group, both monetary and non-monetary, such as fines from legal actions, damages from ransomware or extortion, reputational damage, and loss of revenue or profit, or customer base due to diminished trust in the Group's reputation and image, etc. The Group is committed to investing in technology, enhancing work process efficiency, increasing cybersecurity awareness among personnel, and continuously promoting the appropriate use of digital technology.

 Thoresen Thai Agencies: TTA